magikarp01/iti_capstone/README.md

 Once your GPT models are available, get_iti_scores will automatically evaluate your model's outputs on the dataset by truthfulness and informativeness, before and after ITI (method also applies ITI).
 For more customizability, users can use the get_model_generations and get_judge_scores methods on their own to generate and evaluate model outputs.

 To determine the generalization of ITI between two datasets, use the check_iti_generalization method.

+# Multiple Models
+For now, only native transformers that can be loaded out of

+# Mechanistic Interpretability
+This codebase uses TransformerLens to store intermediate activations (functionality for storing )